paperclip-ui/legacy-paperclip/README.md

 ## Why?

-Paperclip was created to be a generic approach to building HTML & CSS that scales.
+Paperclip was created to be a generic approach to building durable HTML & CSS.
 That means:

-- No global CSS
+- No global CSS.
+With Paperclip, CSS is scoped to the document it's defined in, so you don't have to worry about
+- Confidently make HTML & CSS changes.

 With Paperclip, there's **no global CSS**, so you don't have to worry about leaky styles, or need to use patterns to safe-guard your